 Library Information Specialist Endorsement (online)

 While technology races into the future, libraries remain vital and thriving – hard-cover books and all.
-If you see you next chapter set in a library, our online Library Information Specialist concentration (with endorsement or K-12 entitlement options) will prepare you to succeed and lead in keeping libraries crucial in society.
-An LIS endorsement requires 24 semester hours in library/media related courses; if you're seeking a Middle Grades endorsement, you'll take two more courses.
+If you see your next chapter set in a library, our online Library Information Specialist concentration (with endorsement or K-12 entitlement options) will prepare you to succeed and lead in keeping libraries crucial in society.
+An LIS endorsement requires 24 semester hours in library/media related courses.
 You can work toward the entitlement if you already hold an Illinois Professional Educator License and are pursuing your master's degree in Instructional Technology.

 If you hold a baccalaureate degree (or higher), submit your application and application fee, letters of recommendation, official test scores (GRE or MAT), a statement of purpose and official transcripts from all institutions attended.